crcx/parable/Parable.md

 * Make sure to use use single quotes (') for strings.
 Double quotes are used for comments.
 * All restrictions on characters apply to strings (and comments)

+Conversions:

+* For strings, convert to a string and store in a new slice.
+* For characters, return a new string containing the character as the only value.
+* For flags, return *'true'* for **true**, *'false'* for **false**, and *'malformed flag'* for invalid flag.
+* For pointer, convert the internal type to string.
+* If the value is any other type, silently ignore the request.
+* No conversions to or from the comment type are possible.

 ## Pointers

 In Parable, a pointer is a numeric value that points to a slice.
 They do not point to any specific offset (offsets are numbers).
 Pointers are created using the **&** prefix or via the **:p** function.
 The **&** prefix can be used with a symbol name, in which case it will lookup the corresponding slice in the dictionary.